Skip to main content

 Teen identity theft can make it harder for young adults to qualify for student loans or secure their first apartment.
 Families can use this quick guide to better protect teens from identity theft and fraud.
 Enrolling in an identity protection family plan can provide additional peace of mind.

-If a company, app, or online service storing your teen’s personal information experiences a data breach, their details can wind up exposed — which can up the risk of identity theft.
+In addition, if a company, app, or online service storing your teen’s personal information experiences a data breach, their details can wind up exposed—which can up the risk of identity theft.

 Even data collected by trusted institutions and schools can fall into the wrong hands.
-Public schools, for example, are increasingly targeted by ransomware attacks.
+In 2023 alone, U.S. schools experienced 954 data breaches, affecting over 4.3 million records, a record-breaking year.

-In addition, cybercriminals may reach out to teens directly via text or online — over email or social media, for example — and attempt to get their personal information.
+Cybercriminals may also reach out to teens directly via text or online (over email or social media, for example) and attempt to get their personal information.
 We’ve seen scammers reach out to teenagers and:

 • Offer in-demand merchandise or concert tickets